-- Transportation staff cannot administer medications to students for any reason.
-(Some students are permitted to self-administer Albuterol or Epinephrine if their doctor approves it and the doctor verifies that the child has been trained to self-administer.) - Your child's nursing case manager will try to give you reminders when your child needs medication refills.
+✤ Transportation staff cannot administer medications to students unless authorized by the student's physician and approved by the Health Services Supervisor.
+(Some students are permitted to self-administer Insulin, Glucagon, Albuterol or Epinephrine if their doctor approves it and the doctor verifies that the child has been trained to self-administer.)

+✤ Your child's nursing case manager will try to give you reminders when your child needs medication refills.
 However, it is ultimately the responsibility of the child's parents to track refill dates and provide the school with an adequate supply of medication.
 We can provide you with a tracking form upon request.